Overview

 Grinnell College Financial Aid

-Students who are applying for financial aid at Grinnell need to submit both the Free Application for Federal Student Aid (or FAFSA), as well as the CSS Profile.
+To apply for financial aid at Grinnell you’ll need to submit the Free Application for Federal Student Aid (FAFSA) as well as the CSS Profile.

 The FAFSA code for Grinnell is 001868 and the CSS Profile Code is 6252.